 To maintain the O’Donnell Scholarship in Literature, students must have a 3.0 GPA overall and continue to major in English or Creative Writing for all four years at LVC.

 This educational scholarship, established by Marsha Curry-Nixon ’04, assists individuals whose lives have been impacted by incarceration.
-The award of $2,000 ($1,000 in the fall semester and $1,000 in the spring semester) will be presented to one candidate for financial support to be used toward tuition, books, or classroom materials.
+The award of $2,000 ($1,000 in the fall semester and $1,000 in the spring semester) will be presented to one candidate for financial support to be used toward tuition.